101.1 WNOE Country music DJ Eddie Edwards dies at 75

-NEW ORLEANS (WGNO) –Local Country Radio personality for WNOE, Eddie Edwards, has passed away Sunday at the age of 75.
+NEW ORLEANS (WGNO) — Local Country Radio personality for WNOE, Eddie Edwards, passed away on Sunday.
+Edwards was 75.

-Edwards’ wife confirmed the news of the icons passing over the weekend.
+His wife confirmed the news of the icon’s passing over the weekend.

 A mainstay, Edwards spent over 30 years on New Orleans’ airwaves being known for his vast knowledge of music and country artist.